Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Abstract

 \section{Abstract}

-We show, as our main theorem, that if a Lipschitz map from a compact Riemannian manifold $M$ to a connected compact Riemannian manifold $N$, where $\dim M \ge \dim N$, has no singular points on $M$ in the sense of F.H.\,Clarke, then the map admits a smooth approximation via Ehresmann's fibrations.
-We also show the Reeb sphere theorem for a closed Riemannian manifold $M$ of $m:= \dim M \ge 2$ which admits a Lipschitz function $F:M\lra \R$ with only two singular points, denoted by $z_1, z_2 \in M$, in the sense of Clarke by assuming that there is a constant $c$ between $F(z_1)$ and $F(z_2)$ such that $F^{-1} (c)$ is homeomorphic to an $(m-1)$-dimensional sphere.
-In the proof of our sphere theorem we use a corollary arising from the process of the proof of the main theorem above.
+We show, as our main theorem, that if a Lipschitz map from a compact Riemannian manifold $M$ to a connected compact Riemannian manifold $N$, where $\dim M \ge \dim N$, has no singular points on $M$ in the sense of F.H.\,Clarke, then the map admits a smooth approximation via Ehresmann fibrations.
+We also show the Reeb sphere theorem for Lipschitz functions, i.e., if a closed Riemannian manifold admits a Lipschitz function with exactly two singular points in the sense of Clarke, then the manifold is homeomorphic to the sphere.